The FNB Community Bank provides bottled water and rolling coolers to local not-for-profits for 5Ks, post-prom, and other activities.

 Jeans for Charity

-Since November 2012, FNB employees have voluntarily paid $10 a month to wear jeans on Friday.
+Since November 2012, The FNB Community Bank employees have voluntarily paid $10 a month to wear jeans on Friday.
 Money collected is then given each month to a different charity selected by our employees.
 Charitable giving rotates among the five communities we serve - Vandalia, Ramsey, Patoka, Mulberry Grove, and Greenville.
 Each year our employees are sending thousands of dollars to help others in need.

-FNB employees share their time and talents in the community.
+The FNB Community Bank employees share their time and talents in the community.
 From membership in civic groups like the Lions Club and Soroptimists, to leadership in organizations like the Chamber of Commerce and Park District Board, our employees care about their hometowns.
 Employees often participate in community events like the 9 Mile Gut Check, Ramsey Days Sale, Salvation Army bell ringing, and Senior Bingo at the Bond County Fair.

 The FNB Community Bank employee Sarah Bauer face painting at the Vandalia Bicentennial.